 Job Description - President

-This is a full-time position that requires deep commitment, energy, public speaking skills, and a considerable amount of travel.
-The President must have served one term on the National Board of Episcopal Church Women prior to her election to this office.
-Attendance at all Board Meetings is expected; service on the Board must take precedence over other organizational responsibilities.
+This is a full-time position that requires deep commitment, patience with a variety of administrative tasks, public speaking skills, and a considerable amount of travel.
+The President must have attended at least one Triennial Meeting as a certified delegate or alternate and served one term on the National Board of Episcopal Church Women prior to her election to this office.
+Attendance at all Board Meetings is expected; service on the Board must take precedence over responsibilities with other organizations.

 - Provide leadership at all meetings of the National Board and at the Triennial Meeting.

 - Serve as the spokesperson for the Episcopal Church Women.